ibm-cloud-docs/discovery-data/connector-web-cloud.md

       By default, the number of consecutive links that the crawl follows from the starting URL is `2`.
 To change the number of hops or to list website sections to exclude from the crawl, click the edit icon.

       -   The maximum number of hops allowed is `20`.
       -   To specify URL paths to exclude, add the site path.
-For example, if the starting URL is `https://example.com`, you can exclude `https://example.com/licenses` and `https://example.com/pricing` by entering `/licenses/, /pricing/`.
+For example, if the starting URL is `https://example.com`, you can exclude `https://example.com/pricing` by entering `/pricing/`.

+          Any section of the web address that contains the site path you specify is excluded.
+For example, if you specify `/licenses/`, the page `https://example.com/products/licenses/europe` is excluded, among others.

       -   If you want to restrict the crawl to a single page, add the URL to the **Starting URLs** field.
 For example, `https://www.example.com/banking/faqs.html`.
 Click the edit icon to set the **Maximum number of links to follow** to `0`.

     - If the website that you want to crawl uses JavaScript to customize the page content before it is displayed, you must take an extra step.